Opinion | Will this election permanently change how we vote? Let’s hope so.

 It’s a sweet irony: The president’s constant threat of a supposedly “rigged” election may prove to have been more catalytic than cautionary.

-All through this year of tumult and uncertainty, we have been forced to ask ourselves if there is a permanence to the unusual things we’ve had to embrace.
+All through this year of tumult and uncertainty, we have been forced to ask ourselves whether there is a permanence to the unusual things we’ve had to embrace.
 But the verdict on our new brand of election seems clear; officials say the shift toward early and mail-in voting will likely be lasting, opening more paths for more people to participate in our democracy.

 Read more: